 Some sleep masks are on the smaller side or are shaped in a way that doesn't work for different sized faces.
 This Alaska Bear sleep mask offers a broad, full-coverage fit making it a good choice for bigger faces, especially for men.

 The key to a sleep mask working well is to find one that actually covers your face enough to block all light.
 The adjustable headband also ensures a snug fit for a variety of sleeping positions and head sizes.

-If you don't love the feeling of a mask pressing against your eyelids at night, or sometimes want the feeling of being able to blink and open your eyes, a contoured mask can help block out the light without weighing on your eyes.
-This 3D contoured mask also fits the bill if you're on a budget since a three-pack clocks in at around $14.
+If you don't love the feeling of a mask pressing against your eyelids at night or want the feeling of being able to blink and open your eyes, a contoured mask can help block out the light without weighing on your eyes.
+This pack of three 3D contoured masks also fits the bill if you're on a budget since it clocks in at around $15.

 If you love memory-foam pillows or mattresses, then you know how comfortable memory foam is for sleep.
 The foam eye mask molds to fit your face, and it covers your ears, which is handy to help secure ear plugs or headphones.
 The mask has an adjustable Velcro strap to ensure you have a snug fit that stays in place even if you toss and turn at night.